 One of the first clinics to cater for the expat client, Smile Focus has been going strong for over 21 years and continues to deliver trustworthy, quality dental care for the whole family, with a full range of services on offer from its Camden Medical Centre based clinic.

-For those of you looking for a household brand for affordable dental care, then we recommend Unity Denticare, established in 1971 as part of NTUC Health – Singapore’s largest healthcare cooperative – and with 18 dental clinics island wide.
+For those of you looking for a household brand for affordable dental care, then we recommend NTUC Denticare.
+It was established in 1971 as part of NTUC Health – Singapore’s largest healthcare cooperative – and with 19 dental clinics island wide.

 Pricing for dental treatments across Singapore is generally predictable and transparent.